voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 Now contrast that with a [liquid democratic system](/2016/09/21/what-is-liquid-democracy/), which could scale to include thousands of times as many active participants.

-If the number of active legislators goes up by a few orders of magnitude, so does the cost of capturing a majority of them.
+If the number of active legislators goes up by a few orders of magnitude, so does the total cost of capturing a majority of them.

+It's not that corruption goes away entirely, but it ought to become much more difficult.

-And remember, liquid democracy means real accountability.
-If your chosen representatives no longer seem to fight for your interests, liquid democracy lets you replace them immediately, no questions asked.
+And remember, liquid democracy means real accountability for representatives.
+If they no longer seem to fight for your interests, liquid democracy lets you replace them immediately, no questions asked.

 #### Sunlight is said to be the best of disinfectants

-One may wonder if having many more lawmakers might make it easier for nefarious deals to slip through the cracks.
+One may still wonder if having many more lawmakers might make it easier for nefarious deals to slip through the cracks.
 This is a good point to consider.

 But compare it to our current system: would it really be easier to organize blatant political corruption at this scale?
 More cost effectively?